 Saving data when you are using too much

 Are the results of your data monitoring a little disturbing?
 Are you ready for a new iOS approach?
-If you are suddenly anxious to start cutting back on data and saving some money, we can help out with that.
+If you are suddenly anxious to start cutting back on data and save some money, we can help out with that.
 Here are the methods that iOS provides.

 Switch data off entirely: Do you want to put a moratorium on data for the remaining period to prevent any additional fees?
 At the very top of the Mobile Data window, you should see a label named Cellular Data (iOS reuses this phrase a lot, which can be annoying) with a green button next to it.
 Flip the green button to off, and your data connection will switch off.
 Here, different carriers may offer additional options, such as the ability to switch off Data Roaming and Voice Roaming separately.
 Remember, you can still use Wi-Fi networks to go online when necessary.